 Maley Drive Extension

-- A new four-lane road will be constructed from LaSalle Boulevard West, near Collège Boréal, to Barry Downe Road.
+- A new four-lane road, from LaSalle Boulevard West, near Collège Boréal, to Lansing Avenue.

-- Traffic will access the new four-lane road via a new interchange to be constructed north of LaSalle Boulevard on Notre Dame Avenue (Municipal Road 80).
+- Access to the new four-lane road via a new interchange north of LaSalle Boulevard on Notre Dame Avenue (Municipal Road 80).

-- To accommodate the new interchange, Notre Dame Avenue will be widened from four lanes to six lanes, north of the improvements that have already been made to the LaSalle-Notre Dame intersection and approaching lanes.
+- To accommodate the new interchange, Notre Dame Avenue has been widened from four lanes to six lanes, north of the improvements that have already been made to the LaSalle/Notre Dame intersection and approaching lanes.

-- Traffic control at new intersections created by the construction of the four-lane Maley Drive Extension will be achieved with roundabouts at Collège Boréal and Barry Downe Road.
+- Traffic control at the new intersections created by the construction of the four-lane Maley Drive Extension has been achieved with roundabouts at Collège Boréal, Barry Downe Road and Lansing Avenue.

-The total construction cost of Phase One of the Maley Drive Extension is $80.1 million.
+The total project cost of Phase One of the Maley Drive Extension is $80.1 million, made possible by a three-way cost sharing partnership between the federal, provincial and municipal governments.

 Phase Two will extend the Maley Drive Extension to Elm Street West (Municipal Road 35).